tspannhw/sentiment-analysis-platform/README.md

-# Sentiment Analysis Back-end
+# Content Platform: Sentiment Analysis
+>> A data platform comprised of Twitter content and a sentiment analysis pipeline

 ## Architecture

 - Elasticsearch
-- Apache Pulsar
+- Apache Pulsar (Stream & Stream Processing)
-- RestAPI + WebSockets
+- FastAPI + WebSockets (Query Tweets + Sentiment Scores)
-- Background Tweet 'crawler'
+- Batch + Streaming Pipeline (Tweet Acquisition + Scoring)

 ## Summary
 Elasticsearch stores tweets processed through pulsar and pulsar-functions.
 The crawler is a set of scripts/functions that load/stream data into pulsar and parse/run's NLP Sentiment Analysis.
 The API will query Elasticsearch, and trigger crawler jobs to load content into Elasticsearch.